Politics and international relations

 Here are some of the most popular questions asked by students in this subject.
 If you have a different question, check 'View more' or ask your Academic Librarian.

 The best place to search is via the Library's subject specific databases.
-The key ones for each subecjt area are listed in the Databases section of this guide.
+The key ones for Politics and International Relations to get you started are listed above in the Databases section of this guide.
+You can find more databases by clicking on 'View more' then 'Filter listing' then select Politics and International Relations.
+Please note there is a separate Subject Guide and filter listing for History.

 How can I get help with referencing?

-The preferred referencing styles for Politics and International Relations are Harvard and Chicago (Footnotes style).
-Guidance is available from Cite them right online (for Harvard) and the Chicago manual of style online (quick guide).
+The preferred referencing styles for Politics and International Relations are Harvard and Chicago (footnotes style).
+As well as the guidance provided by POLIR there is further guidance on both styles available from Cite them right online and for Chicago from the Chicago manual of style online (quick guide).
+There are also pdf guides on both styles provided by the Library: https://www.lboro.ac.uk/services/library/students/learningsupport/referencesandcitations/.
 London students should check which style they should use with their module leader or supervisor.